Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Remember, all of this being said, different insurance companies may have different limitations, so it’s best to check-in with your insurance agent before letting someone else drive your car.
 That way you know what you may be facing if they were to get into an accident.

-An American Family Insurance agent is happy to clear up any confusion you may have about your car coverage when someone else drives your car.
-You can also check out our auto insurance coverages to ensure you’re properly covered from the unexpected.
+You can also check out our auto insurance coverages to ensure you're protected from the unexpected.